A Few Spaces Remaining!

 - VISIONS is not religiously or politically affiliated.
 Some program locations may offer an opportunity to explore the religion and religious monuments of our host communities, but all programs are secular.

-- VISIONS is not a teen tour.
-Participants and leaders live together in a community center or rented home that is part of a local neighborhood.
-We live in our host community for the duration of the program and use the weekends for travel and excursions.
+- VISIONS is not a teen tour or “voluntourism” program.
+Participants and leaders live together in a community center, school or rented home that is part of a local neighborhood.
+For our Montana reservation programs and Montana Farm & Ranch, we live slightly out of town.
+We stay in our host community for the duration of the program and use the weekends for travel and excursions.
 Participants quickly become part of the fabric of daily life and are at home in the community.

 VISIONS is not a homestay program.
 Instead, we live together as a group and spend our days working and communicating with local families and community members, and we often share meals or spend days with local friends.
 This format allows for greater flexibility in scheduling the community-driven service projects and the program itinerary.

-VISIONS participants are motivated, curious and adventurous teens who want to do meaningful service work in cross-cultural communities with like-minded peers.
-And while some might choose VISIONS to add to a resume or because parents encouraged them to “give it a try,” our expectation (and what we look at during the application process) is that each participant is open to the experience and to putting the community needs ahead of their own.
+- VISIONS participants are motivated, curious and adventurous people who want to gain a deeper commitment to self, each other and the natural world.
+Our expectation (and what we look at during the application process) is that each participant is open to the experience and to putting the community needs ahead of their own.

 - Because the programs focus on service projects and team-building, age is much less relevant than during regular school life.
 We prioritize an inclusive group dynamic, and a family feeling defines every VISIONS program.
 Your new friends will include fellow participants, VISIONS leaders and people of all ages from the host community.